 Extremely rare map of the State of Sonora, colored by Districts.
 The Royal Geographical Society in its 1885 Proceedings remarked of this map: "This map...is drawn on a larger scale than any yet published, and contains details not to be found in other maps of this same country" (p.
 413).

 The map was apparently intended for the use of potential investors or land purchasers in Sonora, especially those interested in mines, which along with coal fields, are specifically noted.
+This copy has the added feature of quadrants set out in contemporary green crayon, which would seem to indicate areas of potential investment.
+Certain areas are also briefly highlighted in red and blue crayon.
 On the whole, this is a beautifully detailed map of the area that sets forth its physical features, towns, roads, rivers, ranches, and railroads in minute form.
 The map also shows the Eastern coast of Baja, California, and the far southern part of Arizona.
 Although this map may seem late, it represented a genuine advance in the mapping of Mexico, which was geographically poorly understood at the time.